 The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
+We noted a sharps injury had not been reported or recorded.

 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.